-/ 5 Narrative Report and Annual Governance Statement Under International Standard on Auditing (ISA) (UK) 720A (revised), the Auditor's Responsibilities Relating to Other Information in Documents Containing Audited Financial Statements, we are required to review the content of the Narrative Report and the Annual Governance Statement to identify material inconsistencies (if any) with the statements that they accompany.
+Narrative Report and Annual Governance Statement Under International Standard on Auditing (ISA) (UK) 720A (revised), the Auditor's Responsibilities Relating to Other Information in Documents Containing Audited Financial Statements, we are required to review the content of the Narrative Report and the Annual Governance Statement to identify material inconsistencies (if any) with the statements that they accompany.
 We are not required to give an opinion on the Narrative Report and Annual Governance Statement (and as such it is not considered an 'audited' statement).
 We are, however, required to read the Narrative Report and Annual Governance Statement to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the knowledge acquired by the auditor in the course of performing the audit.
 In performing our review of the Narrative Report and Annual Governance Statement, we have made observations which we have shared with officers, and summarised within this report, that we consider would further improve the document in line with the guidance set out in the CIPFA Code of Practice on Local Authority Accounting (the Code).
 Officers have considered our recommendations and have prepared a revised Narrative Report.
-We consider this revised report to satisfactory.
-Duties as public We did not receive any queries or objections from local electors this year. auditor We have not identified any matters that would require us to issue a public interest report.
-23 We have not had to exercise any other audit powers under the Local Audit and Accountability Act 2014.
-Audit certificate We are not able to issue our certificate until we have completed our work on the Council's Whole of Government Accounts (WGA) return and separate pension scheme annual report.
-Our WGA reporting will be issued following the on conclusion of the audit.
+Duties as public auditor We did not receive any queries or objections from local electors this year.
+We have not identified any matters that would require us to issue a public interest report.
+We have not had to exercise any other audit powers under the Local Audit and Accountability Act 2014.
+Audit certificate We are not able to issue our certificate until we have completed our work on the Council's Whole of Government Accounts (WGA) return and pension scheme annual report.
+As there is a later reporting timetable for the issue of our opinion on the WGA return and pension scheme annual report, we do not expect this work to be complete by the time of issue of our opinion on the Council's statement of accounts.
 Management representations We will obtain written representations from the Chief Financial Officer on matters material to the financial statements when other sufficient appropriate audit evidence cannot reasonably be expected to exist.
 A copy of the draft representation letter is attached as an appendix to this letter.
 Audit fee As explained in our fee letter, our audit fee is based on assumptions about the scope of our work and the completeness and quality of information provided to support the draft financial statements and the timeliness and quality of responses to subsequent requests for information and explanation.
-We expected our audit to be complete at this point but for the reasons set out above and on page 14 it is ongoing and has required substantial further input.
-We estimate the amount of additional cost incurred to date to be £70k - £75k and the further time needed to complete the audit from this point all represents additional cost which will be charged using the rate card in the appendix.
+We expected our audit to be complete at this point but for the reasons set out above and on page 14 it is ongoing.
+We estimate the amount of additional cost incurred to date to be £15-20k and the further time needed to complete the audit from this point all represents additional cost which will be charged using the rate card in the appendix.